Optimal schedule of multi-channel quantum Zeno dragging with application to solving the k-SAT problem: Defining the Setting for Zeno Dragging and -SAT

 As $\Delta t /\tau \rightarrow \infty$, the measurement defined in this way becomes equivalent to the standard projective measurement of $\hat{P}_{\alpha}(\theta)$; when $\Delta t /\tau \rightarrow 0$, we are in the weak continuous measurement limit where each individual measurement takes an infinitesimal amount of time and perturbs the state infinitesimally; the state dynamics are then described by diffusive stochastic quantum trajectories \cite{Hudson_Parthasarathy, Qsde1, Wiseman1996, Brun2001Teach, Qsde2, gardiner2004quantum, JacobsSteck, barchielli2009quantum, wiseman2009quantum, BookJacobs, BookJordan}.
 For intermediate values of $\Delta t /\tau$, the measurement is performed with finite but limited contrast.
+This measurement model can be naturally realized in superconducting circuit platforms with continuous-time readouts.

 For the measurement of several clauses, the Kraus map \eqref{Born_rule} could in principle be generalized to a multi-dimensional continuous signal $\mathbf{r}(t)$, where the state update is conditioned on the readouts of several non-commuting observables.
 However, it requires some care to correctly model the corresponding Kraus operators, as we effectively move into a situation that is no longer quantum non-demolition (QND) \cite{wiseman2009quantum, barchielli2009quantum, BookJacobs, BookJordan}.